Sinarity/Personal-Testing/README.md

 ## Names

 This is a random name generator.
 Any number random names of your choice, will be generated.
 The code will also rule out any duplicate names.
-Sorting the names still needs to be coded sometime.
+Edit: Names are now sorted alphabetically.

 ## Number